hombremuchacho/docs/source/index.html.md

 # Introduction

 Turnstyle's APIs provide access to the same data and metrics available on our dashboard through programmatic means.
-This is a living document so please be ure to check back frequently for updates.
+This is a living document so please be sure to check back frequently for updates.
 Our APIs are *only* available to active Turnstyle customers.

 If you are interested in purchasing Turnstyle please contact sales@getturnstyle.com

 If you have questions about our documentation please contact support@getturnstyle.com

 # Authentication